econnet/econ/econ-1.0.rst

 from inception to production, marketing and support, technical and organizational.

 Contributors need to document their contribution in the product `repo`_.
-A work result in the `repo`_ is implicitly documentation of contribution.
+An explicit work result in the `repo`_ is implicitly documentation of contribution.

 Contributors to the product are the owners (of the profit) of the product.